harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 ```

-- So, to access the argocd on browser using nodeport, we need the IP of cluster
+- So, to access the argocd on the browser using node port, we need the IP of the cluster
 ```
 minikube ip
 ```